 |The situation wasn’t right.
 I can change it.||

 |Accepts what has happened and looks for other ways to solve the problem.|

-It is very beneficial for children when a parent or carer helps them solve friendship problems by encouraging resilient, cooperative attitudes.
-Rather than simply blaming the other children the adult may say something like: “What else can you do?
+It is very beneﬁ cial for children when a parent, carer or school staff member helps them solve friendship conﬂicts by encouraging resilient, cooperative attitudes.
+Rather than simply blaming the other children the adult may say something like, “What else can you do?
 Are there other children who might be interested in playing a game?”

 Provide children with opportunities to play with peers